marcusoftnet/marcusoftnet.github.io/_posts/2007-05-15-long-running-debug-sessions-in-visual.md

 But... if you have a long running debugging session (like, for example, yesterday when i demonstrated some features for my team) the debugging fails all of a sudden with a time-problem.
 The error description doesn't point you to anything good either.

-However - some colleagues of mine showed me the possiblity to start several projects at once when debugging.
+However - some colleagues of mine showed me the possibility to start several projects at once when debugging.
 Right-click the solution in Visual Studio 2005 and choose properties.
 Then go Common Properties - Start up projects.
 Here you can choose which projects to start when you debug your solution.
 Select to start the web service (s) and any other projects (the client for example) under Multiple Start up projects as shown below:

 This will start the projects each time you start the project.